jackyys/ve280/labs/lab5/README.md

 	- Before making the copy, you need to clear the current skip list with the destructor.

-	- You need to maintain a `source` array to keep tracking the rightmost visited nodes on each level of the target skip list.
+	- You need to maintain a `source` array to keep tracking the rightmost visited nodes on each level of the source skip list.

 	- You also need to maintain a `target` array to keep tracking the rightmost copied nodes on each level of the target skip list.
 Each time a new node is copied, you can link pointers to it by setting `target[i]->forward[i] = newNode`.